ASD-Blueprint/desktop.gov.au/program/gadgeteer.md

 * Easier approval process

-### Motivation to use MWP?
+### Motivation to use modern workplace?

-* MWP offers a range of tools that are similar to others preferred in the industry (Trello, Team Gantt, Zoom, Skype).
-MWP should also facilitate process automation
+* Modern workplace offers a range of tools that are similar to others preferred in the industry (Trello, Team Gantt, Zoom, Skype)
+* Modern workplace should also facilitate process automation

 ## Modern workplace benefits